-23The Workers' Compensation Research Institute CompScope Benchmarks for Minnesota, 24th edition, at wcrinet.org/reports/compscope-benchmarks-for-minnesota-24th-edition, also shows fee schedule changes and the pandemic may have contributed to the decreases in medical payments per claim in Minnesota since 2018.
-Inpatient payments and ASC facility payments decreased following the adoption of the DRG-based and the ASCPS-based fee schedule, while the hospital outpatient payments remained relatively stable following the adoption of the Outpatient Prospective Payment System -based fee schedule.
-Medical payments per claim started to increase in 2022 after decreasing for the prior three years, mainly due to increases in payments for high-cost claims (pp. 20-22; 36-37).
+23The Workers' Compensation Research Institute CompScope Medical Benchmarks for Minnesota, 25th edition, at wcrinet.org/reports/compscope-medical-benchmarks-for-minnesota-25th-edition, also shows that fee schedule changes, decline in utilization of medical services, and changing labor market and economic conditions during and following the pandemic may have contributed to the decreases in medical payments per claim in Minnesota since 2018.
+Inpatient payments and ASC facility payments decreased following the adoption of the DRG-based and the ASCPS-based fee schedule, while the hospital outpatient payments remained relatively stable following the adoption of the Outpatient Prospective Payment System-based fee schedule.
+Medical payments per claim started to increase in 2022 after decreasing for the prior three years, mainly due to increases in ASC facility payments per claim and in hospital inpatient payments for high-cost episodes.
+The report also shows that medical payments per claim with more than seven days of lost time were lower than typical in Minnesota compared to the other states in the study (pp. 3-4).

-• The benefits per claim shown in Figure 2.3 have a direct effect on benefits per \$100 of payroll (Figure 2.4) and, thereby, on workers' compensation system cost per \$100 of payroll (Figure 2.7).
+- For injuries on or after Oct.
+1, 2018, indemnity benefit changes took effect that, by DLI's estimate, raised total indemnity benefits by 2.0% relative to what they otherwise would have been.24 - A new system for reimbursing hospitals for outpatient facility services also took effect Oct.
+1, 2018, but this new system, by statute, was structured to leave total payments to these facilities unchanged. - The benefits per claim shown in Figure 2.3 have a direct effect on benefits per \$100 of payroll (Figure 2.4) and, thereby, on workers' compensation system cost per \$100 of payroll (Figure 2.7).